jared-maguire/jobs/README.md

 First, create a cluster and a container registry on Google Cloud.
 Configure `kubectl` and `docker` to use them.

+I've found (as of april 2023) that a totally default GKE autopilot cluster works if you enable 'Filestore CSI driver' in the cluster config.
+You can do this via the google web ui.

 Then:

 ```